-Further there is daily review by phone with your doctor by texts or a call with 24 hour access with a roster of our doctors to ensure that you have any unscheduled follow up if required.
-Further our doctors can facilitate any medical care for you or your family if you are from out of town for conditions that do not relate to your lipoedema surgery.
-Dr Lekich having worked on the Gold Coast for 30 years has contacts with specialists across all fields should exceptional care be required.
-Following the 2-week period of recovery, a slow healing process will begin that can take up to 12 months.
+Further there is daily review by phone with your doctor by texts or a call with 24 hour access with a roster of Following the 2-week period of recovery, a slow healing process will begin that can take up to 12 months.
 A review appointment is usually required with the doctor 9 - 12 months post op, or sooner if you have specific questions or concerns.